KurtKroeker/powershell/presentations/powershell_presentation_notes.md

     Type validation

+- Context - $_

+You can avoid traditional for-loops by "piping" the results of one command into another.
+PowerShell gives you a powerful contextual variable $_. to reference the current item.

+`ForEach-Object` and `Where-Object`

+- Error handling with $Error
+Array of "ErrorRecord" objects representing exceptions encountered in this PS session in DESCENDING order.
+The 0th ErrorRecord is the most recent.

+This may be helpful for you to know about when tracking and handling exceptions in your script code and examine the exceptions more deeply.
+The actual .NET exception object is there in the properties when you drill down.

-## Things to Love working with PowerShell
+## 10. PowerShell Working Tips

-- Love Visual Studio Code with the PowerShell plugin
+- Visual Studio Code with the PowerShell plugin

 Get PowerShell debugging, linting, intellisense, and more!
 While Windows includes the "PowerShell Integrated Scripting Environment (ISE)" for Windows PowerShell, I do 100% of my own PowerShell development in the CLI or VS Code.

-- Love comment-based help
+- Comment-based help

 I mentioned the high discoverability of PowerShell functionality earlier.
 Let's take a look at how you can leverage the power of comment-based help.